Hydraulic resistance of channels obstructed by a dense array of elastic fibers: Experimental results

 The experimental setup is sketched in Fig.~\ref{fg:fig1}a-c.
 Using 3d printed molds, square arrays of elastic hairs of length $L$, diameter $d$, and spacing $\delta$ are molded in silicone elastomers.
-These hair arrays are then inserted inside a channel carved in PMMA of width $W$ and height $H$.
+These hair arrays are then inserted inside a channel in PMMA of width $W$ and height $H$.
 To avoid swelling the hairs, pure glycerine is used as working fluid.
-The silicone elastomer Young modulus $E$ and the glycerine viscosity $\eta (T)$, with $T$ the room temperature recorded for each experiment, are measured in a rheometer.
-The fluid flow rate $Q$ is controlled with a syringe pump and the pressure $P$ at the inlet and outlet of the hair bed are measured with two pressure sensors.
+Because glycerine does not wet the silicone elastomer, air gets entrapped inside the hair beds upon filling the channel~\citep{Ushay2023}.
+To remove the trapped air, the channel is filled without its roof, bubbles are manually removed with a stirrer, and the roof is then installed to fully seal the channel.
+The silicone elastomer Young modulus $E$ and the glycerine viscosity $\eta(T)$, with $T$ the room temperature recorded for each experiment, are measured in a rheometer.
+The fluid flow rate $Q$ is controlled with a syringe pump and the pressures $P_i$ at the inlet and $P_o$ at the outlet of the hair bed are measured with two pressure sensors.
 The hair deformation is recorded from the side with a camera.
-More details about the channel manufacturing, material characterization, and experiment procedure are shown in SM~\cite{Note1}.
-Focusing on the steady-state regime, I explore channels whose free region $H-L\ll W$ such that I expect the problem to be invariant along the channel width and define the reduced flow rate $q=Q/W$.
-The Reynolds number defined with the largest length scale $H$ is small, $\mathrm{Re}=\rho q/\eta<0.2$ with $\rho=1260$ kg/m$^3$ the density of glycerine, and the flow is thus laminar.
+More details about the channel manufacturing, material characterization, and experiment procedure are shown in SM.
+Focusing on the steady-state regime, I explore channels whose free region $H-L\ll W$ such that I expect the problem to be invariant along the channel width and define the reduced 2d flow rate $q=Q/W$.
+The Reynolds number defined with the largest length scale $H$ is small, $\Rey=\rho q/\eta<0.2$ with $\rho=1260$ kg/m$^3$ the density of glycerine, and the flow is thus laminar.

-The side view of the channel during a typical experiment is shown in Fig.~\ref{fg:fig1}b (see also Movie~S1~\cite{Note1}).
+The side view of the channel during a typical experiment is shown in Fig.~\ref{fg:fig1}d (see also Movie~S1).
 The hairs, initially straight and obstructing a large portion of the channel, are gradually deformed as the flow rate increases stepwise.
-Fig.~\ref{fg:fig2} shows the normalized vertical deflection of the hair tip $\mathrm{d}y/L$ as well as the pressure difference $\Delta P$ across the hair bed as a function of the fluid load $\eta q$ as the hair bed parameters and channel height are varied independently.
-The fluid load $\eta q$ was chosen as control variable to be able to compare experiments done at different room temperatures $18.5<T(\mathrm{^\circ C})<26$ and thus different viscosities $0.8<\eta (\mathrm{Pa.s}) <1.5$.
+Fig.~\ref{fg:fig2} shows the normalized horizontal and vertical tip deflection $(\mathrm{d}x/L,\mathrm{d}y/L)$ as well as the pressure difference across the hair bed $\Delta P=P_i-P_o$ as a function of the fluid load $\eta q$ as the hair bed parameters and channel height are varied independently.
+The fluid load $\eta q$ was chosen as control variable to allow the comparison of experiments done at different room temperatures and thus different viscosities $0.8<\eta (\mathrm{Pa.s}) <1.5$ (see SM).